InstaLOD/Documentation/SDK2_Cmd_Documentation.md

 Refer to the chapter [Format strings with InstaLOD Script variables](#format-strings-with-instalod-script-variables) for an overview over all available variables.
 By default, internally generated textures will be created using the size as configured in the fields `DefaultWidth` and `DefaultHeight`.
 Externally loaded textures will use the input texture size as output texture size.
 However, the output size for both internal and external textures can be manually configured using texture page configurations.

+> InstaLOD supports high quality texture downsampling and dithering that minimizes banding artefacts when downsampling to lower bit depths.
+> This is especially useful when downsampling InstaLOD's 16bit normal maps for a rendering engine that only supports 8bit texture data.
+> To output 16bit textures as 8bit dithered textures, simply set the field `TexturePageExportFormat16Bit` to `PNG8Dithered`.

 <a name="automatic-texture-page-configurations"></a>
 ### Automatic Texture Page Configurations